heikomuller/histore/README.rst

-**History Store** (histore) is a Pyhton package for maintaining snapshots of evolving data sets.
+**History Store** (HISTORE) is a Pyhton package for maintaining snapshots of evolving data sets.
 This package provides an implementation of the core functionality that was implemented in the `XML Archiver (XArch) <http://xarch.sourceforge.net/>`_.
 The package is a lightweight implementation that is intended for maintaining data set snapshots that are represented as pandas data frames.

-**histore** is based on a nested merge approach that efficiently stores multiple dataset snapshots in a compact archive `[Buneman, Khanna, Tajima, Tan.
+**HISTORE** is based on a nested merge approach that efficiently stores multiple dataset snapshots in a compact archive `[Buneman, Khanna, Tajima, Tan.
 2004] <https://dl.acm.org/citation.cfm?id=974752>`_.
 The library allows one to create new archives, to merge new data set snapshots into an existing archive, and to retrieve data set snapshots from the archive.

 Installation